kurbster/Prompt-Summarization/README.md

 # Prompt-Summarization
+You can find our paper on [ArXiv](https://arxiv.org/abs/2203.08597).
+We presented this work as part of the [SPA workshop](https://www.semiparametric.ml/) at ACL 2022!

 Using NLP techniques to summarize prompts for program synthesis.
 After cloning make sure to download our [dataset from here](https://drive.google.com/file/d/1yakjokSlHxkTveYumcVTmCnNbJBU-yBU/view?usp=sharing).
 The data directory contains all of the human generated summaries, Studio21 generated summaries, and GPT generated summaries.
 Along with an experiments directory that contains all of the experiments run.

 ## Motivation